Yogita4276/SQL-Python-Ecommerce-Project/README.md

 ## 📊 Project Overview

 This project presents a detailed exploratory data analysis (EDA) and business insights from a Brazilian e-commerce dataset, originally provided by [Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
-The dataset includes customer details, orders, payments, products, sellers, and geolocation data collected between 2016 and 2018.
+The dataset includes customer details, orders, payments, products, sellers,order items and geolocation data collected between 2016 and 2018.

-The objective of this notebook is to uncover trends, customer behavior, sales performance, and patterns in payment, geography, and product categories.
+The objective of this notebook is to uncover trends, customer behavior, sales performance and patterns in payment, geography, and product categories.

 ---